What is the Total Authentication Success Rate?#

 Numerator: Auth Attempts succeeded#

 Count an attempt as succeeded when the user reaches the intended authenticated session, including completion of any required step up such as MFA.
-If a user tries one method, then switches and succeeds, the session is still one success.
+The method used does not matter for this metric, a success via passkey, password, OTP, or magic link all count equally.
+If a user tries one method, fails, then switches to another method and succeeds, the session is still one success.

 Do not count sessions that only verify an email, issue a reset link or pass an intermediate checkpoint without granting authenticated access.